-If a parent's behaviour is a cause for concern, a school can ask him/her to leave school premises.
-In serious cases, the Headteacher or the Trust can notify them in writing that their implied permission to be on school premises has been temporarily revoked subject to any representations that the parent may wish to make.
-Schools should always give the parent the opportunity to formally express their views on the decision to bar in writing.
+If a parent/carer's behaviour is a cause for concern, a school can ask him/her to leave school premises.
+In serious cases, the Headteacher or the Trust can notify them in writing that their implied permission to be on school premises has been temporarily revoked subject to any representations that the parent/carer may wish to make.
+Schools should always give the parent/carer the opportunity to formally express their views on the decision to bar in writing.

-The decision to bar should then be reviewed, taking into account any representations made by the parent, and either confirmed or lifted.
-If the decision is confirmed, the parent should be notified in writing, explaining how long the bar will be in place.
-Anyone wishing to complain about being barred can do so, by letter or email, to the Headteacher or Chair of Governors.
+The decision to bar will be reviewed by either the Chair of Governors or the School Committee, taking into account any representations made by the parent/carer, and either confirmed or lifted.
+If the decision is confirmed, the parent/carer should be notified in writing, explaining how long the bar will be in place and when the decision will be reviewed.
+Anyone wishing to complain about being barred can do so by letter or email, to the Headteacher or Chair of Governors.
 However, complaints about barring cannot be escalated to the Education & Skills Funding Agency.
 Once the School's own Complaints Procedure has been completed, the only remaining avenue of appeal is through the Courts; independent legal advice must therefore be sought.